-Juyang (John) Weng is a professor of the Department of Computer Science and
+Juyang (John) Weng is a former faculty member of the Department of Computer Science and

 Engineering at Michigan State

 His research interests lie in the intersection of the general fields of

 computer science and engineering,

 computational models of autonomous development for vision, audition,

 touch, behaviors and motivational systems in biological and engineered

 skills.
 Engineering applications include pattern recognition, computer vision,